-In the area of academic competence, children in PEK child care Cohorts 1 and 2 were rated significantly higher on average than their respective classmate comparison groups without prior preschool or child care center experience, but not significantly differently from classmates with such experience.
-No significant differences were found between PEK child care Cohorts 1 and 2 and their respective classmate groups in social skills.
-In the area of problem behaviors, PEK child care Cohort 1 children were rated higher (meaning more problem behaviors) on average than both classmate groups, and the difference was significant with the group with prior preschool or child care center experience.
-On the other hand, there were no significant differences in problem behaviors between PEK child care Cohort 2 and either of the classmate comparison groups (Figures A77-A78).
+In the area of academic competence, children in PEK child care tended to have higher average ratings than their classmates in the comparison groups.
+The only statistically significant differences were in Cohorts 1 and 2 where PEK child care children had higher average ratings of academic competence than classmate comparison groups without prior preschool or child care center experience.
+The differences in favor of PEK child care children in Cohorts 4 and 5 were very small and not statistically significant.
+No significant differences favoring PEK child care cohorts over their respective classmate groups were found in social skills ratings.
+However, in Cohort 4, comparison children with preschool experience had significantly higher average social skills ratings than PEK children.
+Turning to ratings of problem behaviors, PEK child care children tended to be rated higher (meaning more problem behaviors) on average than both classmate comparison groups.
+Differences were significant for all comparisons in Cohorts 4 and 5, and for the comparison to children with prior preschool or child care center experience in Cohort 1 (Figures A79-A82).